raspberrypilearning/from-me-to-you/en/step_7.md

-## Ingredients to help you make
+## How to...

-Here are some ingredients that remind you how to do useful things.
+Use the many 'How to...' below to remind you how to do useful things.

  create a button to communicate with another sprite